 Epoxy Crack Injections

 Epoxy Crack Injections are an economical method for repairing non-moving cracks in concrete walls, slabs, or columns.
 Epoxy Injections can improve indoor air quality and help mitigate water leaks.
-They can be used to help weld a cracked concrete wall back together, which helps restore the structural integrity of the wall.
+Epoxy can also be used to help weld a cracked concrete wall back together, which helps restore the structural integrity of the wall.

 - A cosmetic repair in nature, if the cause of the cracking is not treated, cracking may occur again